ExpressVPN vs NordVPN

 Quick Answer: ExpressVPN vs NordVPN

-ExpressVPN takes the win, but it’s a hard-fought match.
+NordVPN takes the win, but it’s a hard-fought match.
 While ExpressVPN is streamlined, user-friendly and reliable, NordVPN is bursting with interesting features.
 Try ExpressVPN today with a 30-day money-back guarantee, or check out NordVPN with its own guarantee.

 If you’ve narrowed your virtual private network (VPN) search down to NordVPN and ExpressVPN, you’ve already done the hard part.
 Both of these VPNs are so strong that you won’t have a bad experience with either one.
 The battle of ExpressVPN vs NordVPN is a subtle contest: They’re the two best VPNs, but only one can be the best for you.

-ExpressVPN has a better interface, a larger server network, more simultaneous connections and a password manager.
-NordVPN is faster, slightly cheaper and comes with more security features that are on offer in its larger security suite options.
+ExpressVPN has a better mobile interface, a larger server network, more simultaneous connections and a password manager.
+NordVPN is faster, cheaper and comes with more security features that are on offer in its larger security suite options.

 In general, I recommend ExpressVPN for beginners and NordVPN for people with more experience, but even those circles overlap.